FatherofDharma/RoboSpeech/README.md

 ## Description

 _This website take a numb input from the user and returns a range of numbers with certain integers being replaced by robotic speech words and phrases.This is my third independent project at Epicodus, and it is intended to implement arrays and looping.
+If you would like to see a working version, it can be found here: https://fatherofdharma.github.io/RoboSpeech/.
 Expected behaviors of this program will include:_

 _This program should return a range of numbers from 0 -to the number inputted by the user._